dna-seq/just-dna-seq/docs/source/filters.rst

 To load a saved filter, just click its name.
 To export a saved filter into a file, click the icon with a down arrow next to its name.
-To delete a saved filter, click the X icon in its line.
+To delete a saved filter, click the **X** icon in its line.

 To import a filter from a file, click the "up arrow" (rightmost) button in the lower right corner of the page, and browse for a file to import (e.g. pathogenic.json).
-Clicking **Open** in the browse window loads the filter. **NOTE:** the filter is not saved automatically, you need to save it with "Save filter" (inward arrow) button if you want to save in on the server for further working.
+Clicking **Open** in the browse window loads the filter. **NOTE:** the filter is not saved automatically, you need to save it using the "Save filter" (inward arrow) button if you want to keep it on the server for further working.

 Loading Filtered Variants
 -------------------------

 When building a filter, you can click the refresh button next to the number of variants (e.g. **68/12,015,254 variants**) in the lower left corner of the page to check how many results the filter provides.
 If the number is small enough, when the filter is ready, click **Load** in the lower right corner of the page.
-After loading the filter, the number of variants in the lower left corner (the first number before the slash, while the second one is the total number of variants and is not changed) may be updated.
+After loading the filter, the number of variants in the lower left corner (the first number before the slash, while the second one is the total number of variants and doesn't change) may be updated.

 When the filtered variants are loaded, you can proceed to the **Variant** tab to analyse them (see the next section).